Tegernsee: Sports

 Tegernsee is the home town of Viktoria Rebensburg, an alpine ski racer who won the gold medal in the women's giant slalom at the 2010 Winter Olympics.
 She also won the giant slalom title in the 2011 Alpine Skiing World Cup.

-The town also is home to the sports association TV Tegernsee, whose chess club played until the 2008-2009 season in the first division of the German Bundesliga.
+The town is home to the sports club Turnverein Tegernsee e.
+V. whose chess club played until the 2008–2009 season in the first division of the German Bundesliga.